Don A. J. Upham

 Don Alonzo Joshua Upham (May 1, 1809 – July 19, 1877) was an American lawyer, Democratic politician, and Wisconsin pioneer.
 He served as the 4th Mayor of Milwaukee and was the Democratic nominee for Governor of Wisconsin in the 1851 election.
 He also served as President of the first Wisconsin Constitutional Convention and was United States Attorney for Wisconsin during the presidency of James Buchanan.
 His name was often abbreviated as D. A. J. Upham in historical documents.

 Early life

 Upham was born in Weathersfield, Windsor County, Vermont in 1809.
 After graduating from Union College in Schenectady, New York, in 1831, he taught mathematics for three years at the University of Delaware in Newark, Delaware.

 He then studied law privately in Delaware under James A. Bayard, Jr. He practiced law after being admitted to the Delaware bar in 1835.
 That year, he was also elected the Wilmington City Attorney.
 He was the owner and editor of The Delaware Gazette for three years.
 In 1837, Upham traveled west, eventually settling in the village of Milwaukee in the Wisconsin Territory, where he continued to work as a lawyer.
+Among the prospective attorneys who studied under him was Ira S. Haseltine.